fleetdm/fleet/articles/windows-mdm-setup.md

 To use automatic enrollment (aka zero-touch) features on Windows, follow instructions to connect Fleet to Microsoft Entra ID.
 You can further customize zero-touch with Windows Autopilot.

-To bring Windows hosts over from a 3rd party MDM solution to Fleet, follow the automatic migration instructions.
+To migrate Windows hosts from your current MDM solution to Fleet, follow the instructions [here](#automatic-windows-mdm-migration).

 ## Manual enrollment